 The requested multi spark induction into an existing CDI ignition system may be achieved with the help of the following explained circuit:

 The circuit actually is inspired from a two pin automobile flasher circuit invented by me a long time ago.

-The circuit actually oscillates in a regenerative kind of fashion, where the two transistors compliment each other to turn ON fully and turn OFF fully at a set frequency.
+The circuit actually oscillates in a regenerative kind of fashion, where the two transistors complement each other to turn ON fully and turn OFF fully at a set frequency.

 You may also want to refer to the following related articles for more info:

 The frequency is determined by R1 and C1, any of these components can be altered for achieving the desired oscillations across the output terminals.

 For the proposed multi spark variable frequency CDI ignition, the above circuit can be connected in series with the pick-up signal wire as illustrated in the diagram.

 The voltage from each pulse is stored inside C2 for some extended limit of time, during which the circuit quickly delivers a number of short pulses, at a frequency determined by the C1, R1 combination.

 R2, and R3 also influence the oscillation rates but these might also influence the pulse width of the output, and can be optimized some for getting the right amount of PWM, and a most effective response from the CDI coil.